Fan of I’m a Celeb…? Step inside these incredible castles

-As it happens, this week there is a fabulous selection of unbelievably grand castles listed for sale on Rightmove.
+So this week we’ve put together a fabulous selection of unbelievably grand castles listed for sale on Rightmove.

-So, sit back and take a look at some of these fascinating properties.
-Some are quirky, some have a dark history behind them, but all are amazing.
+Sit back and take a look at some of these fascinating properties.
+Some are quirky, some have a dark history behind them, but we think all of them are amazing.
 Enjoy!

 A grand Scottish castle with rumours of being haunted